 Google Cloud projects form the basis for creating, enabling, and using Google Cloud services including managing APIs, enabling billing, adding and removing collaborators, and managing permissions for Google Cloud resources.

-Migrate for Compute Engine uses the following types of projects:
+Migrate to Virtual Machines uses the following types of projects:

 Host project (Required)